Siyata Mobile (NASDAQ:SYTA) Releases Earnings Results, Misses Estimates By $1.72 EPS

-Siyata Mobile (NASDAQ:SYTA) issued its quarterly earnings results on Wednesday.
-The company reported ($2.26) EPS for the quarter, missing analysts’ consensus estimates of ($0.54) by ($1.72), Yahoo Finance reports.
+Siyata Mobile (NASDAQ:SYTA) posted its earnings results on Wednesday.
+The company reported ($2.26) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.54) by ($1.72), Yahoo Finance reports.

-Shares of NASDAQ SYTA opened at $3.47 on Friday.
-The business has a fifty day simple moving average of $3.57 and a 200 day simple moving average of $5.13.
-The company has a debt-to-equity ratio of 0.01, a quick ratio of 1.97 and a current ratio of 2.45.
-Siyata Mobile has a one year low of $3.15 and a one year high of $15.75.

 Siyata Mobile Company Profile